 Virtual reality has remained a relatively small niche in video game development despite the innovations made by products like the HTC Vive and the Oculus Rift.
-However, it isn’t down and out just yet as the stand-alone Oculus Quest headset reinvigorates developers’ passion.
+But it isn’t down and out just yet, as the stand-alone Oculus Quest headset reinvigorates developers’ passion.

 Virtual reality will be the dominant “immersive tech” in five years, according to 25% of respondents from a Game Developers Conference survey polling nearly 4,000 participating developers.
 That uptick in VR enthusiasm reflects a 6% increase from 2018, but augmented reality still reigns supreme.
 This year, and for several years prior, its edged out VR the go-to immersive platform despite increased VR interest.